Undergraduate research journal: Examples

 Many universities maintain such journals for their own undergraduates, such as the Beloit Biologist, a Beloit College publication that launched in the early 1970s.
 Some scholarly societies also maintain venues for the dissemination of undergraduate research, for example as special sessions at academic conferences.
 Non-institutional journals may be sponsored by professional societies — for example, the American Institute of Physics published the undergraduate-peer-reviewed Journal of Undergraduate Research in Physics starting in 1981, with a temporary hiatus beginning in 2014.
 The Journal of Young Investigators, which has received support through science-education grants from the United States National Science Foundation, the Burroughs Wellcome Fund, and Duke University, is managed primarily by undergraduates and is regarded as innovative because students are involved in reviewing and editing papers for publication.
 A similar model exists for the Midwest Journal of Undergraduate Research, published at Monmouth College since 2010.

 Variations on the model may accept work from even younger students; for example, the Journal of Emerging Investigators, managed by graduate students at Harvard University, publishes work by middle school and high school students under the guidance of a teacher or mentor.
 In 2014, a JEI paper gained widespread international media attention for its recommendation that the United States government save money on ink by changing official fonts.

-To counter a criticism listed below, the American Journal of Undergraduate Research has relied on a rigorous, faculty-led peer-review process.
+Journals by topic

+This is a list of notable peer-reviewed academic journals of undergraduate research.
+Undergraduate research journals listed should be published by accredited colleges and universities, professional associations, or notable independent academic publishers.
+Periodicals published by non-academic government entities should not be included.Journals previously published under a different name or by a different publisher should be footnoted.

+Journals listed must be open to reviewing and potentially publishing the work of undergraduates from at least ten colleges or universities as this list is not a platform for providing information about institution-specific journals (journals that only publish the work of their institution's undergraduates).

+The following is a partial list of undergraduate research journals, their dates of publication (when available), and their publisher or publishing institution, and ISSN(s) (when available).